 Dr. Chatterjee identifies important theoretical and methodological problems in statistics from his applied research.
 Motivated from genome-wide association studies, for example, he has defined novel and robust methods for analyzing genetic associations, and gene-gene/gene-environment interactions.
 He has provided mathematical characterization of power of polygenic risk prediction models based on underlying genetic architecture of diseases.
 Outside the realm of statistical genetics, he has long-term interest in developing statistical methodologies for building predictive models combining data from disparate sources.
 Most recently, he has shown how models can be built based on individual level data from a given study utilizing summary-level information from external big-data sources.

-Dr. Chatterjee is an alumni of the UW Biostatistics graduate program and was mentored by Norm Breslow.
+Dr. Chatterjee is an alumni of the UW Statistics graduate program and was mentored by Dr. Norman Breslow.